 The UWC opens on the first-class day of each semester and remains open through the first week of finals.
-In the 2023-2024 school year, we will open for the fall on August 21 and close on December 11.
-In the spring semester, we will open on January 16 and close on May 6.
-We will not conduct consultations during fall or spring break.
+In the 2024-2025 school year, we will open for the fall on August 26 and close on December 13.
+In the spring semester, we will open on January 13 and close on May 2.
+We will not conduct consultations during fall break or spring break.

-The UWC, located in PCL 2.330, is open Monday through Thursday from 10 a.m. to 8 p.m., Friday from 10 a.m. to 4 p.m, and Sunday from 1pm to 7pm.
-The UWC stops accepting writers for consultations one hour before closing time.
+The UWC, located in PCL 2.330, is open Monday through Thursday from 10 a.m. to 8 p.m. and Friday from 10 a.m. to 4 p.m.
+The UWC stops accepting writers for consultations one hour before closing time